infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_operable_ios.md

 - Using rapidly flashing elements to catch user's attention.
 - Having a larger area of screen flashing more than three times per second.

-#### Additional notes

-This guideline covers point 2.3.1 - Level A of the WCAG standard.

 ---

 ## Navigable